OJ-30/OJ-30.github.io/index.md

 ---
 layout: default
-title: "Welcome to OJ's Homepage"
+title: "⚡ Welcome to OJ's Homepage⚡ "
 ---

 # Welcome to My Homepage! 🚀

 Hey!
 I'm **OJ**, a developer passionate about building cool projects and exploring new technologies.
 Stay tuned for updates on what I’m working on!
+This is still a work-in-progress so bare with me while I sort everything

 ## 🔥 Projects
 - Project 1: [Link](#)